loucaspapa/loucaspapa.github.io/_posts/2015-09-22-dear-client-here-is-why-you-need-a-styleguide.markdown

 We know it’s not easy to make a Style Guide an integral part of your development flow.
 It is often a cultural challenge and a technological one.
 But hey, that’s why [we’re here to help][6]!

+***

+This article was first published on [Medium](https://blog.central.team/dear-client-here-s-why-you-need-a-style-guide-c84ec96f7648#.uzy3s9ezh) for Central.

 <!--  References-->
 [1]: http://styleguides.io/ "Styleguides"
 [2]: http://futurefriendlyweb.com/index.html "Future Friendly Web"